Razirp/ThreadPool/README_EN.md

 }

 int main() {
-    thread_utils::thread_pool pool(4); // Create a pool with 4 threads
+    thread_utils::thread_pool pool(4); // Create a thread pool with 4 threads
     for (int i = 0; i < 8; ++i) {
         pool.submit(task, i);
     }
+    pool.shutdown(); // Manually terminate the thread pool
-    pool.terminate(); // Wait for all tasks to complete and terminate the pool return 0;
+    // Alternatively, let the thread pool object automatically terminate upon leaving its scope return 0;
 }
 ```

+You can also consult the test programs in the [tests](tests/) directory (e.g., [`functional_test.cpp`](tests/functional_test.cpp)) to see more examples and understand how to utilize various features.

 ## Contributing